An advanced guide to

 3. Let Claude research before it builds

-Before jumping into code changes, ask Claude to research the codebase first.
-It will read the relevant files, understand the patterns already in use, and produce much better results.
-This is especially useful when you're working in an unfamiliar part of the codebase.
+Before you jump into code changes, ask Claude to research the codebase first.
+It will read the relevant files, understand the patterns that are already being used, and produce much better results.
+This is particularly useful when you're working in an unfamiliar part of the codebase.

 4. Use plan mode for the big stuff

-For complex tasks, use plan mode so that Claude can think through the approach before writing any code.
-It's a bit more effort upfront, but it will save you time by avoiding those wrong decisions and unnecessary changes.
-For really hard problems, bump /effort up or include ultrathink in your prompt.
+For complex tasks, use plan mode so that Claude can think through the approach before it writes any code.
+It's a bit more effort upfront, but it will save you time as Claude is less likely to make wrong decisions and lead to unnecessary changes.
+For really hard problems, bump /effort up a level or two to give Claude a bigger reasoning budget.

 5. MCP servers are a game-changer once you set them up

 I put off setting up MCP servers for quite a while, as it seemed like extra work for very little gain.
-But once I connected it to Figma, GitHub, and Sentry, my workflows became significantly more powerful.
-The single biggest unlock is the Playwright MCP server - it lets Claude open your app in a real browser and iterate on the UI until it matches what you asked for.
+But once I connected it to Figma, GitHub, and Notion, my workflows became much more powerful.
+The single biggest improvement is the Playwright MCP server, as it allows Claude to open your website in a real browser and then iterate on the UI until it matches what you asked for.

-6. The GitHub App gives you a 24/7 reviewer
+6. The GitHub App gives you an extra teammate

-Installing the GitHub App means Claude can run inside GitHub Actions - reviewing every PR automatically and responding to @Claude mentions on issues.
-It's a different mechanism to the GitHub MCP server, but they pair well together.
-For distributed teams, this is one of the highest-leverage things you can set up.
+Installing the GitHub App means that Claude can run inside GitHub Actions - reviewing every PR automatically and responding to @Claude mentions on any issues.
+For teams, this is one of the best things you can set up - it's like having an extra teammate that can pick up tickets when you're away from the laptop.

 7. CLAUDE.md gets better with age

-Run /init to generate a starter file, then refine it every time Claude makes a mistake that a rule could have prevented.
-Use # in the chat to add rules as you go.
-But make sure you keep it concise - if it's too long, Claude will start ignoring half of it.
+Run /init to generate a starter file, then refine it every time Claude makes a mistake that could have been prevented with a rule.
+Use # in the chat to add rules as you go, but make sure you keep it concise.
+If the file is too long, Claude will start ignoring half of it.

 8. Automate your best prompts

-Once you've written a prompt that consistently gives you great results, save it as a slash command so you never have to write it again.
+Once you've written a prompt that consistently gives you great results, save it as a slash command so that you never have to write it again.
 Drop a markdown file in .claude/commands/ and your whole team can use it.
-It's one of the easiest ways to standardise quality across a project.
+It's one of the best ways you can standardise quality across a project.

 9. Skills are the next step beyond slash commands